kgminuzzo/Frontend-Automated-Test-with-Selenium/README.md

 Select Maven Install
 ```

-Installing though command line
+Installing through command line
 ```
 mvn clean install
 ```

 ## Running the tests

-The test can be run thought Eclipse interface or from command line in case Maven is configured as a system variable
+The test can be run through Eclipse interface or from command line in case Maven is configured as a system variable

 Run the tests through Eclipse
 ```